OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

     $ onevm migrate --live "<VM name>" <destination host id>

 ..
 Note:: Take a look into 'AUTOMATIC_REQUIREMENTS' attributte on the selected vm and check if is pointing to the proper OpenNebula clusters.

+Live Migration with a different target datastore is also supported.
+Depending on configurations, it is probable that vCenter's DRS do not return a suitable host on the cluster.
+If that it the case, you will get the following error:

+.. prompt:: bash $ auto

+   $ Cannot migrate VM InvalidArgument: A specified parameter was not correct: spec.pool

+For this case a new feature has been enabled to allow OpenNebula to randomly select a host.
+A new host tag has been enabled, called **ESX_MIGRATION_LIST** that contains vCenter ESXI server's hostname from the host(s) that will be considered suitable for migration by the administrator, separated by spaces.
+This tag's value can be empty, in this case OpenNebula will randomly choose a host from the destination cluster pool.